 Episode 5: Broadcast July 4, 1992.
 Ex-movie star Sylvia Hudson (Betty's estranged sister and Lester's old flame) guest stars with the children's puppet "Mr. Peanuts".
 Guest: Anne Bloom (Sylvia Hudson), Chuck McCann (Wally Walters).
 (23 minutes).

 Episode 6: Not broadcast.
 The Great Presidio, a has-been magician, appears on the show to perform his world-famous "Gypsy Traveler" trick.
 Guests: Robert Costanzo (Mr. Plumber), I.M.
 Hobson (Presidio).
 (23 minutes).

 Episode 7: Not broadcast.
 Lester invites a group of Beatniks to be on the "tribute to summer" show, while his and Nicole's attempt to sabotage Betty using a "voice disintegrator" backfires.
 Guests: John Quade (Billy "The Ear" Mulkahey), Bellina Logan (*Woman With No Name), Sydney Lassik (Ivan Zoblotnick).
 (23 minutes).

 1992 Lynch/Frost Productions.
 COLOR.
 161 minutes.
 Out of Print.
 Recorded from TV.
-US shipping $.99 first class or $5.10 priority.
-Outside US $3 for air.
+US shipping $1 first class.
+International us$3.
 This video is traded collector to collector.
 The Seller does not own rights to this property and none are transferred or implied. $19.99 DVD.